GravityKit/GravityView/readme.txt

     * `{currency}` The currency with which the entry was submitted (ie "USD", "EUR")
     * `{is_fulfilled}` Whether the order has been fulfilled.
 Displays "Not Fulfilled" or "Fulfilled"
     * `{transaction_id}` the ID of the transaction returned by the payment gateway
+    * `{transaction_type}` Indicates the transaction type of the entry/order.
+"Single Payment" or "Subscription".
 * Fixed: Custom merge tags not being replaced properly by GravityView
 * Fixed: Connected form links were not visible in the Data Source metabox
 * Tweak: Only show Add View button to users who are able to publish Views